 Although I don’t disregard the data that I published here, I find this breakdown of my DNA data more accurate and convincing.
 While there’s no doubt that I’m mostly of Iberian descent, I like how this breakdown is more precise:

 ► I’m three-quarters Iberian (as opposed to the original 97% in the previous estimate).
-My paternal family have mostly been Castilian for generations.
+My paternal family has mostly been Castilian for generations.
 My maternal family comes from southwest Iberia, but I barely have information beyond my grandparents.

 ► I have around one-fifth of Sardinian ancestry (as opposed to the 2% Italian/Balkan/Greek in the previous estimate).
-This makes a lot of sense, since a variant of my surname (Marotto) is very prevalent in Sardinia.
+This makes a lot of sense since a variant of my surname (Marotto) is very prevalent in Sardinia.
 This also means there’s an Italian person in my family tree three generations behind on my father’s side.

 ► The news here is that I seem to have some Celtic ancestry.
 I’ve happened to live in Ireland and felt a strong connection there.
-Even so, this is distant ancestry and I haven’t been able to trace it so far.
+Even so, this is distant ancestry, and I haven’t been able to trace it so far.
 That Irish (or Scottish, or Welsh) should be somewhere between four and five generations behind.

 Although not the rule, Jews have mixed with non-Jews throughout history.
 Some of us are the descendants of anusim (Jews who were forced to abandon Judaism against their will).
 And few of us have reclaimed their once lost Jewish heritage and converted to Judaism.